 Some of our readers will be interested in a career in publishing.
 Can you tell us about your route into becoming a literary agent?

 I left university during the recession of the 1990s and applied for hundreds of jobs before I was hired by a PR agency in the City.
 I knew it wasn’t me but I also learned important skills there about how publicity works and about being part of a team.
-I continued to apply for publishing and media jobs but I knew very little about these industries or what I wanted, except out of the City.
-Finally I got a break as an assistant to a literary agent, part time.
+I continued to apply for publishing and media jobs and finally I got a break as an assistant to a literary agent, part time.
 It was risky – the pay was terrible – but I asked everyone I could in the industry how to get more work and soon was hired as marketing and publicity manager for a small publishers.
 After two years this led to a job at Penguin, where I worked for a couple of years as publicity manager and then director.
 Now I knew exactly what I wanted to do – to work with brilliant authors on their manuscripts.
 I made the switch into agenting, initially as an assistant at Aitken Alexander Associates.
 You could say I was right back to where I started five years before, but now I was focussed and more experienced.
 Soon I was taking on my own clients.

 So far, what have been the most memorable moments of your career?